k2view-academy/K2View-Academy/academy/03_fabric_basic_LU/03_04_define_the_interfaces.md

 ### ![](/academy/03_fabric_basic_LU/images/example.png)Example-Define an Interface and Validate It

-The main business requirementis to display a 360 Customer view which shows a customer’s activities and data.Todo so, define an interface that will access the customer’s data.
+The main business requirement is to display a 360 Customer view which shows a customer’s activities and data.Todo so, define an interface that will access the customer’s data.

 Considering the information above, whichinterface should be used ? **CRM DB**